VeekeeFr/sidu/README.md

 All files in this Git repo are licensed under the MIT license, but the containers that you build from these files may contain apps with varying licenses.
-That means you can use these dockerfiles and scripts to create private or public containers as long as you adhere to the licenses of the containerized apps.
+That means you can use this Dockerfile to create private or public containers as long as you adhere to the licenses of the containerized app.

-See the LICENSE file associated with the specific apps.